-Bird Strike Association of Canada
+Bird Strike Canada

 We believe that the key to reduce damaging wildlife strikes to aircraft in Canada is by building a community of professionals to exchange ideas, experiences and co-operative efforts to better manage wildlife at all Canadian airports.
 It is through the ecological management of wildlife and the application of best practices that we will be successful in reducing strikes to aircraft.
 In pursuing these beliefs, we influence all aspects of airport wildlife management in Canada.

-Birdstrike Canada is recognized by Transport Canada as Canada’s National Bird Strike Committee organized under the guidelines set by the International Civil Aviation Organization (ICAO).
+The Bird Strike Canada is recognized by Transport Canada as Canada’s National Bird Strike Committee organized under the guidelines set by the International Civil Aviation Organization (ICAO).

 The crash of the Ural Airlines Airbus A231

 During our 2019 North American Bird Strike Conference in Halifax, Nova Scotia, a Ural Airlines Airbus A231 ingested gulls into both engines and crash-landed in a cornfield.
 There were no fatalities and only a few injuries.
 This was dubbed the “Miracle on the cornfield” as a parallel to the “Miracle on the Hudson” which occurred a decade earlier.
 The Interstate Aviation Committee completed their report of the incident in 2022 but did not formally release it.
 It contains some interesting facts that paint a picture of sloppy conduct from the federal government, the airport and the pilots.
 Good thing the Airbus engineers we not as sloppy in their aircraft navigational design.
 You can read the excellent synopsis of the Russian IAC report at this link: Dempsey_2023.
 The IAC report which Admiral Cloudberg (Kyra Dempsey) translated into English will be posted to the E-library as well.